 Bora Bora vs. Moorea: Which Island Has Better Activities?

 The showdown of Bora Bora vs. Moorea in regards to activities isn’t really a showdown at all.
 The honest truth between these islands is they both have incredible activities and it really depends on what you personally prefer.
+Aside from non-motorized water sports, the activities on either island are typically an extra cost, so make sure to budget for that.

 While Bora Bora overall has better coral reefs, if you do visit Moorea, I definitely recommend staying at the Sofitel if you’re a fan of snorkeling.
 The house reef at this resort is absolutely to die for and honestly blew me away.